mbekosifolo/capstone_site/README.md

 ## Installation
 Django needs to be installed: pip install django
+For access to the Secret Key, contact me at mbeko007@gmail.com

 ## Usage
 Go to the root directory (the file "manage.py" is in it) then run "python manage.py runserver"